rpanchyk/gvm/README.md

 # URL where Go versions are looked.
 release_url = "https://go.dev/dl/"

-# Directory where SDK archives are downloaded (absolute or relative path).
+# Directory where SDK archives are downloaded.
+# Can be absolute or relative path.
 download_dir = "./downloads"

 # Directory where SDKs are installed.